Amba (condiment)

-Amba or anba (عنبة (Note: but also misspelled عمبة, أمبة, همبة), עמבה (Note: note the name of a type of preserve, ܐܡܒܓܐ, loaned from Middle Persian)) is a tangy condiment made with mango pickle.
-Popularised by Iraqi Jewish merchants in Bombay who brought it back to Baghdad upon their return, Amba bears a resemblance to chutneys from South Asia.
+Amba or anba (عنبة, (Note: but also misspelled عمبة, أمبة, همبة) עמבה (Note: note the name of a type of preserve, ܐܡܒܓܐ, loaned from Middle Persian)) is a tangy condiment made with mango pickle.
+Created by Iraqi Jewish merchants in Bombay who purportedly shipped mangoes in vinegar back to Baghdad, Amba bears a resemblance to chutneys from South Asia.
 The spicy, sweet and sour sauce is typically made of pickled green mangoes, vinegar, salt, turmeric, chilies, and fenugreek.
-It is enjoyed in various Middle Eastern countries, as well as in Europe and the United States.
+It is enjoyed in various Middle Eastern countries, particularly in Israel, as well as to a lesser extent in Europe and the United States (largely among the Iraqi, Jewish, and Assyrian diaspora).

 Etymology

 Mangoes being native to South Asia, the name "amba" seems to have been borrowed, via Arabic, from the Marathi word āmbā (आंबा), which is in turn derived from the Sanskrit word āmra (आम्र, "mango").

 History

 The origins of amba, which resembles the variety of South Asian pickle known as aam ka achar, can possibly be traced to savoury mango chutneys.
 During the 19th-century, Jewish merchants from Baghdad, Iraq, began to relocate to the southern port city of Basra, from where they began conducting trade with South Asia.
 These merchants exported such local commodities as dates and Arabian horses, while at the same time importing various spices and fabrics from India.
 Eventually, some of these traders began to settle in the Indian cities of Bombay, Pune, and Calcutta.
 According to the legend, amba was developed by members of one such family—the Sassoons of Bombay, who shipped the mangoes to Basra in barrels of vinegar.
 In the days before refrigeration, pickling was widely employed as a proven method for preservation of perishables such as vegetables and fruits.

 From Basra, the mangoes made their way to Baghdad's Jewish market—known as Souk Hennouni—and the neighbouring Shorja marketplace.
 Souk Hennouni's Abu El Saad Street vendors would transfer the product from these barrels into smaller ones, where it would then be diluted with a spice mix.
 In its simplest form, amba as a sandwich was the ideal Iraqi street food.
 A serving of amba in a hot samoon was a satisfying portion.
 In an article titled "Talking about the food of amba and samoon", Khalid Kishtainy, a columnist at Asharq Al-Awsat, reminisced that in the Baghdad of his youth, school children would rush out of school to get samoon with amba from the street vendor, who, if generous, would add a little more amba.
 The condiment is now frequently used in Iraqi cuisine, especially as a spicy sauce to be added to fish dishes, falafel, kubbah, kebabs, and eggs.